Xhoni25/selego_test/DEPLOYMENT.md

    - Go to your project settings
    - Add all variables from `api/env.example`
    - Set `NODE_ENV=production`
+   - Set `PORT=5001` (or let Railway assign one)
    - Update `CLIENT_URL` to your frontend URL
+   - The MongoDB Atlas connection is pre-configured

 4. **Deploy**
    - Railway will automatically build and deploy